Collaborative Learning Opportunities

 Opioid Data Analytics Cohort

 Medicaid Innovation Accelerator Program (IAP) supported states that are in the initial stages of examining their substance use disorder (SUD) data.
-There are three inter-related areas of focus for the Opioid Data Analytics Cohort, which ran sequentially from April 2018-September 2018:
+There are three inter-related areas of focus for the Opioid Data Analytics Cohort.

 - Opioid use disorder (OUD)